open-craft/xblock-poll/README.md

 Things that could make a poll's previous answers ambiguous include adding or removing a question, or adding or removing an answer.

-## Grading

-Each block has a score value of 1, credited to the student upon completion of the block.

 ## Analytics

 Two events are fired by the XBlocks-- one for viewing the results of a poll, and one for submitting the user's choice.